 Other causes of tinnitus are likely to be unaffected by zinc.

 An Effective Tinnitus Treatment

-If you think TMJ might be to blame for your tinnitus, please call (803) 781-9090 for an appointment with the Columbia, SC TMJ dentists at Smile Columbia Dentistry.
+If you think TMJ might be to blame for your tinnitus, please call (803) 781-9090 for an appointment with a Columbia, SC TMJ dentist at Smile Columbia Dentistry.